osg-htc/gracc/docs/dev-docs/gracc-reporting.md

 * `$HOME/gracc-reporting`
 * `/tmp/gracc-reporting`

-This will also be changed, so that the following order is observed:  override, environment variable, config file, $HOME/gracc-reporting.
+This will also be changed, so that the following order is observed:  override, environment variable, config file, `$HOME/gracc-reporting`.
 In practice, the others are good, but unnecessary.

 ### Override flags:
--c: Config file
+* -c: Config file
--T: HTML Template
+* -T: HTML Template
--L: logfile
+* -L: logfile

 ## Installation
 ### Setuptools
 * Clone repository: `git clone https://github.com/opensciencegrid/gracc-reporting`
 * `pip install -r requirements.txt`
-* python setup.py install
+* `python setup.py install`

 After this is complete, remember to change the config files within the package (or wherever you copy them) as needed (email recipients, etc.)

 ### RPM (future)
 * RPM will be available online
 * Currently use this inside docker image
-* Config files, HTML templates, etc. installed at /etc/gracc-reporting/
+* Config files, HTML templates, etc. installed at `/etc/gracc-reporting/`
-* If you’re running RHEL7, CentOS7, SL7, etc., bug in package python-urllib3 in primary repo (RPM installation) - breaks python-elasticsearch (https://bugzilla.redhat.com/show_bug.cgi?id=1450213)
+* If you’re running RHEL7, CentOS7, SL7, etc., [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1450213) in package python-urllib3 in primary repo (RPM installation) - breaks python-elasticsearch
 * In my docker images, I uninstall python-urllib3, and pip install urllib3 to get around that (PyPI version is fine)